teuk/mediabot_v3/docs/DB_MIGRATIONS.md

 perl tools/check_schema_drift.pl --strict --types --indexes
 ```

+MB725 adds recovery evidence around that same supported path.
+Before any
+migration, the disposable database is captured in a deterministic private
+pre-upgrade logical dump.
+After the first successful upgrade, CI drops and
+recreates the disposable database; the dump is restored and a new dump is
+compared byte-for-byte with the original.
+The strict checker must once again report the
+expected stable-3.3 drift.
+The ordered migrations are then reapplied, strict
+drift must return clean, and the two independently migrated final dumps must be
+identical.
+All four temporary dumps and the private option file are removed by
+the step cleanup trap.

 This is an automated database-upgrade proof.
 It does not replace the final
 manual upgrade rehearsal against a backed-up real instance, nor the separate
 systemd/IRC runtime acceptance checks.